TrustworthyFactory/factory/doc/user_guide.rst

 [[File:compilationoutput.png]]

-This product will be the element pushed by the technology provider to the marketplace.
+This product will be the element pushed by the technology provider to the marketplace:

 - The DTWC is generated using the data collected during the certification workflow, the hash of the product is inserted into the certificate and signed with the certifier’s certificate defined in the preference pages of the IDE;
 - The DTWC is transferred to the web service responsible to host all the certificate files.